by-jp/www.byjp.me/content/notes/twitter/8541518605/index.md

 [MyMail](/tags/MyMail)\
 Deliveries: 1\
 \
 So far this month mail to my house has been 75% useful.
-I was expecting to show that mail is useless\!
+I was expecting to show that mail is useless!